annicetan/nctdream/README.md

 ## Testing
-For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
-A particularly useful form for describing your testing process is via scenarios, such as:

-Contact form:
+### New NCT fans who wants to follow NCT's official Social Media accounts
+Social Media:
+  - Go to the 'Social Media' tab
+  - Try to click on the instagram icon and verify that it goes to the official group's instagram account
+  - Try to click on the twitter icon and verify that it goes to the official group's twitter account
+  - Try to click on the youtube icon and verify that it goes to the official group's youtube account

+### Old NCT fans feeling nostalgic and wants to check out past NCT's content such as images and videos
+Discography:
-Go to the "Contact Us" page
+  - Go to the 'Discography' tab
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+  - Scroll down to see the group's previous songs and albums
+  - Try to click onto the link of the video that you want to see and ensure that it brings the user to the correct page